jaclu/olint/README.md

 If ruff is not used, the suggested order is: black isort flake8 bandit pyright mypy pylint

-Unwanted linters can be excluded, either by simply deleting the plugin file, or by skipping it in the global or the project config.
+Unwanted linters can be excluded, either by simply deleting the plugin definition file from plugins/ or by skipping it in the global or the project config.

 If the cmd for a linter is not found, that linter will be skipped.

-New linters can be added by creating a definition file in the plugins folder, located where the global config file is, see below for details.
+New linters can be added by creating a plugin definition file in the plugins folder, located where the global config file is, see below for details.

 ## Configuration